tpoisot/ms_spegen_cooc/methods.md

 a period of 19 years.
 Herbivory networks (a total of 23) were collected by
 @thebault_stability_2010 from various literature records.
-Data on mutualistic interactions are the 29 “plant–pollinators” networks deposited in the NCEAS InteractionWeb database (`http://www.nceas.ucsb.edu/interactionweb/`) as of May 2012.
+Data on mutualistic interactions are the 29 “plant–pollinators” networks deposited in the *InteractionWeb* database (`http://www.nceas.ucsb.edu/interactionweb/`) as of May 2012.
 These data are insect–plant contacts, aggregated from different sources, spanning a period of over 30 years.
 Species with no interaction were removed from the original datasets.
-Some networks had less than 1000 possible randomizations, which did not allow for efficient or meaningful randomisation
-[@poisot_when_2013], and as such were discarded from the analysis.
+Some networks had less than 1000 possible randomizations, which did not allow for efficient or meaningful randomisation [@poisot_when_2013], and as such were discarded from the analysis.
 The final dataset has 115 parasitism networks, 6 herbivory networks, and 12 pollination networks.
 Because the sample size is unbalanced, we put particular emphasis on the discussion of parasitism networks.

 ## Network analyses